TeamLapen/Vampirism/.github/ISSUE_TEMPLATE/general_enhancement.md

 ---
 name: General enhancement/TODO
-about: Don't use, unless suggest something unrelated to mod functionality (like mod documentation or code style)
+about: Don't use, unless suggest something unrelated to mod functionality (like mod documentation or codestyle)
 title: ''
 labels: unconfirmed, TODO
 assignees: ''